loganmarchione/Graylog_Extractors_pfSense/README.md

 Then, click *Manage extractors*, then click *Actions*, then *Import extractors*.
 ![screenshot](img/20190701_002.png)

-Copy/paste the raw JSON file below into the box and click *Add extractors to input*.
+Copy/paste the raw JSON file(s) below into the box and click *Add extractors to input*.
 Repeat for each file you want to import.

 **pfSense versions up to and including 2.4.5-p1 (RFC 3164)**
  - [Firewall](https://raw.githubusercontent.com/loganmarchione/Graylog_Extractors_pfSense/master/RFC_3164/pfSense_Extractors_Firewall.json)